edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 }
 ```

 You should know how to add in the movement code, it's almost identical to pong.
 Bonus points for not allowing it to move off-screen.
 You should construct one player at load time.
 You could add it to the vector of ships, but rember the hacky line in invader's update: `ships[i]->move(0, 24);`?
-This wuold also move the player.
+This would also move the player.
 Not good.
 To solve this you can either
- - A: Have the player seperate fomr the ship list, and manually update and render it.
+ - A: Have the player seperate from the ship list, and manually update and render it.
  - B: Change the invader update to only move invaders down.

 ## Bullets